knutin/elli/README.md

 Here's the features Elli *does* have:

+ * Rack-style request-response.
+Your handler function gets a complete request and returns a complete response.
+There's no messaging, no receiving data directly from the socket, no writing responses directly to the socket.
+It's a very simple straightforward API.
+Have a look at `src/elli_example_callback.erl` for examples.

- * Rack-style request-response allowing "middlewares" to implement useful features like compression, encoding, stats
+ * Middlewares allows you to add useful features like compression, encoding, stats, but only have it used when needed.
+No features you don't use on the critical path.

- * Short-circuiting of responses with `throw`

- * Many acceptors waiting for a client, handling the lifecycle of that connection, everything including the user code runs in one process to reduce overhead
+ * Short-circuiting of responses using exceptions, allows you to use "assertions" that return for example 403 permission denied. `is_allowed(Req) orelse throw({403, [], <<"Permission denied">>})`.

+ * Every client connection gets its own process, isolating the failure of a request from another.
+For the duration of the connection, only one process is involved, resulting in very robust and efficient code.

- * Binaries everywhere for strings, response may be iolist
+ * Binaries everywhere for strings.

- * Instrumentation with user callbacks for events like client unexpectedly closed connection, request completed with timing details

- * Keep alive
+ * Instrumentation inside the core of the webserver, calling user callbacks.
+For example when a request completes, the user callback gets the `request_complete` event which contains timings of all the different parts of handling a request.
+There's also events for clients unexpectedly closing a connection, crashes in the user callback, etc.

+ * Keep alive, using one Erlang process per connection only active when there is a request from the client.
+Number of connections is only limited by RAM and CPU.

  * Chunked transfer in responses for real-time push to clients